grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

 Notice that the tag is dynamic as it changes based on the vehicle type.
 This is useful for grouping profiles on a per vehicle basis.
 Allowing us to see the performance of the application per vehicle type being requested.

-Lets take a look within the Pyroscope UI to see how this tag is used:
+Use the Pyroscope UI to see how this tag is used:
 1. Open the Pyroscope UI in your browser at [http://localhost:4040](http://localhost:4040).
 1. Click on `Tag Explorer` in the left-hand menu.
 1. Select the `vehicle` tag from the dropdown menu.